Study psychology and go where the jobs are.

 As part of a public university, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program is committed to providing you with a great education and helping you save time and money.
 By offering a generous transfer credit policy and many creative and cost effective ways to earn credit, we are committed to helping you finish your bachelor's degree online as quickly as possible without unnecessary expense to you and your family.

-UWW-scheduled, online, undergraduate courses are $405 per credit (updated for fall 2021).
+UWW-scheduled, online, undergraduate courses are $415 per credit.
 Credits awarded for life and work experience are a fraction of the cost of course credits.

 |Type of Fee||Amount|